kyma-project/test-infra/prow-configurations/prow-secrets-management.md

 ### Create GCS bucket

 The purpose of the bucket is to store encrypted credentials necessary for prow jobs like provisioning clusters/vms etc.
-Run the following command:
+Run this command:
 ```
 gsutil mb -p $PROJECT_NAME gs://$BUCKET_NAME/
 ```

 ### Create Google Service Account

-Before running following commands, export:
+Export these variables:
  - SA_NAME - Service Account name
  - SA_DISPLAY_NAME - Service Account display name
  - SECRET_FILE - the path where the private key will be written
- - ROLE - the role binded to the $SA_NAME
+ - ROLE - the role bound to the $SA_NAME

 Create a service account:
 ```